 Evolving agent systems are advancing fast, but evaluation hasn't kept up.
-We show how Frontier-CS enables comprehensive, large-scale benchmarking of evolving agents—moving beyond small case studies to fair comparison at scale.
+We show how Frontier-CS enables comprehensive, large-scale benchmarking of evolving agents—moving beyond small case studies for comparison at scale.

 However, evaluation has not kept up.
 Most prior work demonstrates gains on only ~10 tasks, often selected case studies or small benchmark subsets.
 That is a weak test for evolving systems: improvement on three or four tasks does not tell us whether a method can generalize across a broad task distribution, remain stable over many iterations, or handle the kinds of long-horizon, high-difficulty reasoning that make evolution necessary in the first place.